-The Steinhardt School of Culture, Education, and Human Development might seem like an unlikely place to find a music degree, but that's where NYU's main music department is located within.
+The Steinhardt School of Culture, Education, and Human Development might seem like an unlikely place to find a music degree, but that's where NYU's main music department is located.
 At Steinhardt, you'll be able to get a Bachelor of Music degree, just like you would at a conservatory, but you'll also get a strong liberal arts education as part of your major.

-In addition to being cross-register at other NYU undergrad programs, students at Steinhardt have the option of doing a combined BM/Master of Arts in Music Education or a BM/Master of Music in Music Technology.
+In addition to being cross-registered at other NYU undergrad programs, students at Steinhardt have the option of doing a combined BM/Master of Arts in Music Education or a BM/Master of Music in Music Technology.

 Here's a list of the different majors offered at NYU through Steinhardt: